0xPolygonMiden/miden-client/docs/cli-reference.md

 ### `new-wallet`

 Creates a new wallet account.

+A basic wallet is comprised of a basic authentication component (for RPO Falcon signature verification), alongside a basic wallet component (for sending and receiving assets).

 This command has three optional flags:
 - `--storage-mode <TYPE>`: Used to select the storage mode of the account (private if not specified).
 It may receive "private" or "public".
 - `--mutable`: Makes the account code mutable (it's immutable by default).
 - `--extra-components <TEMPLATE_FILES_LIST>`: Allows to pass a list of account component template files which can be added to the account.
 If the templates contain placeholders, the CLI will prompt the user to enter the required data for instantiating storage appropriately.

 After creating an account with the `new-wallet` command, it is automatically stored and tracked by the client.
-This means the client can execute transactions that modify the state of accounts and track related changes by synchronizing with the Miden node.
+This means the client can execute transactions that modify the state of accounts and track related changes by synchronizing with the Miden network.

-### `new-faucet`
+### `new-account`

-Creates a new faucet account.
+Creates a new account and saves it locally.

+An account may be composed of one or more components, each with its own storage and distinct functionality.
+This command lets you build a custom account by selecting an account type and optionally adding extra component templates.

-This command has three optional flags:
+This command has four flags:
-- `--storage-mode <TYPE>`: Used to select the storage mode of the account (private if not specified).
-It may receive "private" or "public".
+- `--storage-mode <STORAGE_MODE>`: Specifies the storage mode of the account.
+It accepts either "private" or "public", with "private" as the default.
-- `--non-fungible`: Makes the faucet asset non-fungible (it's fungible by default).
+- `--account-type <ACCOUNT_TYPE>`: Specifies the type of account to create.
+Accepted values are:
+  - `fungible-faucet`
+  - `non-fungible-faucet`
+  - `regular-account-immutable-code`
+  - `regular-account-updatable-code`
-- `--extra-components <TEMPLATE_FILES_LIST>`: Allows to pass a list of account component template files which can be added to the account.
-If the templates contain placeholders, the CLI will prompt the user to enter the required data for instantiating storage appropriately.
+- `--component-templates <COMPONENT_TEMPLATES>`: Allows you to provide a list of file paths for account component template files to include in the account.
+These components are looked up from your configured `component_template_directory` field in `miden-client.toml`.
+- `--init-storage-data-path <INIT_STORAGE_DATA_PATH>`: Specifies an optional file path to a TOML file containing key/value pairs used for initializing storage.
+Each key should map to a placeholder within the provided component templates.
+The CLI will prompt for any keys that are not present in the file.

-After creating an account with the `new-faucet` command, it is automatically stored and tracked by the client.
-This means the client can execute transactions that modify the state of accounts and track related changes by synchronizing with the Miden node.
+After creating an account with the `new-account` command, the account is stored locally and tracked by the client, enabling it to execute transactions and synchronize state changes with the Miden network.

 #### Examples